dctanner/dctanner.github.io/content/blog/building-an-ai-superserver/building-an-ai-superserver.md

 We now want to get the NVIDIA drivers, CUDA and our Python envs setup.

-I've had success using thes steps to install CUDA v11.8: https://gist.github.com/MihailCosmin/affa6b1b71b43787e9228c25fe15aeba
+I've had success using these steps to install CUDA v11.8: https://gist.github.com/MihailCosmin/affa6b1b71b43787e9228c25fe15aeba
 Some people have mentioned using a higher NVIDIA drivers version than the nvidia-driver-515 in the script.
 But be beware there's a bug in driver version 545 that prevents 3090 and 4090 cards from using P2P (see [this github issue](https://github.com/NVIDIA/nccl-tests/issues/117) for a discussion on the problem).
 If you have a driver with this bug, you may find your training run stalls and times out.
 Version 535 worked well for me.

 I like to use Conda with the [fastchan channel](https://www.fast.ai/posts/2021-07-15-fastconda.html) for my environments.
-But you may enjoy a different python virutal env tool.
+But you may enjoy a different python virtual env tool.

 # Now you can train some AI